autisticvegan/practice/my-website/docs/Amazon stories/important ones/Deliver Results.md

 ### Q&A:

 ## Adding a link to an internal tool to drive huge user adoption
 ### Situation:
-- There are 2 internal tools for this situation at Lyft, one for deploys, and one for infrastructure
+- There are 2 internal tools for this situation at L, one for deploys, and one for infrastructure

 ### Task:
 - Grow DAU, MAU, etc for tool because OKRs measured it.
-The idea is that the more useful the tool is, the more users would use it, as a total of Lyft's engineering population.
+The idea is that the more useful the tool is, the more users would use it, as a total of L's engineering population.
 There is also the idea of re-using work as much as possible and as wide as possible for maximum possible benefit.

 ### Action:
 - Added a link to one tool from another.